-We are an eclectic collective of artists, storytellers, land-tenders, puppeteers, poets, dancers and musicians who share interests both in place-based arts, and in tapping into deep wells of mythology and folklore to help us navigate our way through challenging times.
+We are an eclectic collective of creatives who share interests in place-based arts, and in tapping into deep wells of mythology and folklore to help us navigate our way through challenging times.

 The key players of Wildland Roots are as follows:

-Artistic Director, office manager, webmaster, volunteer coordinator, instructor, and All Souls River Procession Co-founder.
+Artistic Director, instructor, volunteer coordinator, office manager, webmaster, and All Souls River Procession Co-founder.

-Moni has 30 years experience as a mask-maker, designs our puppets and lanterns, and teaches our classes.
+Moni has 30 years experience as a mask-maker, designs our puppets and lantern creations, and teaches our mask and lantern-making classes.

 Learn more about Moni’s work at www.goblinart.com